AbbasSrour/notes/Work/Galoper ERP.md

 -  [ ] Add Cancel action
 -  [ ] Add ResetToDraft action
 #### Table
-- [ ] Add drag and drop in datatable for subaccounts
+- [ ] Add drag and drop in datatable

 ## Release
 - [ ] Branches, Language, Account dropdown separator
 - [ ] Reports & Settings: Align Search to the right
-- [ ] Uncaught error in datatable for chart of account when opening and closing
 - [ ] Toast message translation - Chart Of Account - Delete
+- [ ] On Create Chart Of Account, when all the fields have a value but for the parent account, when checking Sub Account, it returns error getLabel().toLowerCase for combobox.

 ## Branches To Be Merged
 - [ ] Common Purchase